numencode/wn-fundamentals-plugin/README.md

     <?php endif; ?>

+## Traits

+### Progress bar

+Progress bar can be used to display the progress status in the CLI while iterating through an array, when running a certain console command.

-## Publishable Trait
+### Publishable

-Publishable trait can be used on models that allow content to be published or hidden from the website.
+A publishable trait can be used on models that allow content to be published or hidden from the website.
-Model entity must use the Publishable trait and the table must include boolean field `is_published`.
+Model entity must use the Publishable trait, and the table must include boolean field `is_published`.

 **Usage in Model**